 The best people to deliver such schools are the headteachers and teachers that run them day-to-day - and the parents that send their children each morning.
 Politicians in London and locally have a crucial role in setting expectations and operating a framework that ensures high quality, but we need to trust local people to deliver.
 We support moves to allow schools to control themselves, and some of the best schools around today have been boosted by the wave of creativity that has come with the increased autonomy many schools now enjoy.
 Schools have far more ability than they have had previously to bring about excellence – the challenge is to ensure that what these schools are doing are emulated and further improved across the country.

 Without continued major reforms of the education system, top Universities and the most prestigious and highly paid jobs will continue to be dominated by people that attended expensive private schools.
 Children from state schools will only overtake their private school peers by learning more in class and demonstrating their knowledge in tough exams.
 Suggesting otherwise to parents and children is simply denying reality.

-Parents and Teachers for Excellence campaigns for greater freedom for schools and for them to be able to follow the model of the best schools in the country, and to improve that model wherever they can.
+Parents and Teachers for Excellence works for greater freedom for schools and for them to be able to follow the model of the best schools in the country, and to improve that model wherever they can.

-We are campaigning for excellence
+We are working for excellence

-everyone, from the Government, all the way down to local schools to follow a model
+everyone, from the Government, all the way down to local schools, to follow a model

 that will deliver excellence.